NicolasDurrande/guepard/docs/notebooks/explaining_equivalent_obs.md

     name: python3
 ---

-# The equivalent observations method for GP model ensembles
+# The equivalent observations method for GP ensembles

 This notebook illustrates the concept of *equivalent observations*.